KumoCorp/kumomta/docs/reference/keysource.md

-    -- Specify how to reach the vault; if you omit these, -- values will be read from $VAULT_ADDR and $VAULT_TOKEN
+    -- Specify how to reach the vault; if you omit these, -- values will be read from $VAULT_ADDR and $VAULT_TOKEN -- Note that these environment vars must be accessible -- by the kumod user.
+If using systemd, edit the systemd -- service file.
+[Look here](docs/tutorial/using_vault/) for more information

     -- vault_address = "http://127.0.0.1:8200"
     -- vault_token = "hvs.TOKENTOKENTOKEN"